 On Sunday 12th May I will be at the South Downs Green Fair next to the Permaculture Magazine/Permanent Publications stall selling books and giving a no dig talk.

 Homeacres is open as part of Alhampton Open Gardens on May 19th.
-Charles and I will be there to chat about no dig!
+I will be there to chat about no dig!
 It’s £5 for 10 gardens in the village, all money raised for charity.
 There are teas and the pub is open for meals and beverages too.
 You can’t book in advance, just turn up on the day.

 Looking ahead, on June 13th I’m giving two talks at BBC Gardeners World Live and will be there during Friday and quite a lot of Saturday too.